dev-cetera/df_screen/README.md

 ## Summary

-A package that provides a useful screen widget and controller for Flutter apps.
+A package that provides a useful screen widget and Conductor for Flutter apps.

 For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_screen/).